 Before mainstream architecture and design started leaning towards open concept homes, the stool and the dining chair were often separated by rooms.
 Today, more and more people are opening up their homes, knocking down their walls, and designing to create a welcoming and social space, and we’re all about it.
 But what does it mean for stools and dining chairs?

-In the project pictured below, we mixed styles and matched colors.
-The stool is modern, and the dining chairs are traditional, but the black iron legs on the stool match the black finish of the chair, creating harmony.
+In our Red Ledges Project, we mixed styles with the stool and dining chair, but because there is a black element in each, it works.
+The stool leans a little bit more modern, and the dining chairs are inspired by traditional designs, but the black iron legs on the stool match the black finish of the chair, creating harmony.

 When doing a bold texture on one set of seating, mixing it up and going with something more muted in a similar style can give you a softer look.

 In our Northridge Remodel, this dining and stool combination works because both have modern style elements, but the textures bring enough contrast to keep things interesting.

 Still looking for inspiration?
 Keep scrolling for a few more stool and dining chair combinations:

 This post has been updated from its original version.